Higher infra spend ups 'Construction Equipment' volumes

-New Delhi, March 6 (IANS) Heightened focus on infrastructure spend, particularly in the road infrastructure segment has led to a sharp scale up in 'Construction Equipment' volumes since July 2020, said ratings agency ICRA.
+New Delhi: Heightened focus on infrastructure spend, particularly in the road infrastructure segment has led to a sharp scale up in 'Construction Equipment' volumes since July 2020, said ratings agency ICRA.

 Accordingly, the agency revised its outlook on the CE sector to 'Stable' from 'Negative' following a strong ramp up in volumes.